 Our attorneys have experience handling a wide range of nursing home abuse cases, including cases involving physical abuse, emotional abuse, neglect, and financial exploitation.
 We understand the devastating impact that nursing home abuse can have on seniors and their families, and we are committed to helping our clients achieve the best possible outcome for their case.

-If you are seeking legal assistance for a nursing home abuse case in Georgia, contact The Gunnels Law Firm LLC today to schedule a consultation with one of our experienced attorneys.
+If you are seeking legal assistance for a nursing home abuse case in Georgia, contact Gunnels Injury Law today to schedule a consultation with one of our experienced attorneys.
 We are here to help you and your loved one get the justice and compensation you deserve.